This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Soak chickpeas: The night before making falafel, add dried chickpeas to a large bowl and cover with water.
+• Soak chickpeas: The night before making falafel, add 1 pound dried garbanzo beans (chickpeas) to a large bowl and cover with water.
 Cover bowl and let them soak overnight.
 They should double in size.
 When you're ready to make your falafel, drain chickpeas.

 • Mix ingredients: Add all ingredients except for oil to a large bowl and toss to combine.